buoyad/ngDatasheet/README.md

 ## Planned Features

-* Interactivity
 * Inline expression evaluation
 * `data` property:
-  * Support for relative expressioning via array member property
+  * Support for relative expressioning via property
   * Support for defining cells as read-only
   * Support for inline templating with the following API:
     * Defining templates within the `<ng-datasheet></ng-datasheet>` using a directive